syncfusion-content/flutter-docs/Flutter/cartesian-charts/trackball-crosshair.md

 ### Trackball Tooltip Overlap

-In this method used to avoid the overlap for two or more tooltips in trackball.
-For example, If we provide 2 or more series datapoints in same index, the trackball tooltip will not be overlap..
+[`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html) also provides support to avoid the overlapping of two or more tooltips of the trackball.
+For example, If we have 2 or more series data points rendered close to each other then, the trackball tooltips of each data point will not be overlap with each other.

 {% highlight dart %}